Hi, my name is Connor Rowland. I am profoundly deaf, and use cochlear implants to hear.

 Since then, I’ve consistently advanced my technical skills through self-directed learning and hands-on experience.

-I have created several time-limited events for the community, collaborating with other developers to get it running.
+I have also created several time-limited events for the community, collaborating with other developers to get it running.

 Below are some the event pages I have created, ported over as the original URLs are no longer available.